Last updated: May 2020

 What is this?

-The Code of Conduct says that volunteers and staffers must follow the “standards of confidentiality” for each committee, and allows each committee to define their own standards of confidentiality.
+The Code of Conduct says that volunteers must follow the “standards of confidentiality” for each committee, and allows each committee to define their own standards of confidentiality.
 This policy defines the standards for the Support committee.

 What are some terms?